3sanket3/3sanket3/content/posts/2019-05-31---api-key-authentication-for-accessing-serverless-api-at-aws-api-gateway.md

 ## Append the stage to the API key name

-The API keys are stored globally so it is advisable to append the stage name with API key name if clients allowed to access the multiple stages.
+The API keys are stored globally.
+So, it is advisable to append the stage name with API key name, if clients allowed to access the multiple stages.

 ```yml
 apiKeys: